FlameCommunity/kira_convertor/README.md

 🚀 Now you’re ready to start converting images! 🚀

 --- NEWS ---
-This Python script has been updated to support image conversion to and from WEBP format, alongside the existing formats: PNG, JPG, DDS, TGA and WEBP.
+This Python script has been updated to support image conversion to and from ICO format, alongside the existing formats: PNG, JPG, DDS, TGA, WEBP and ICO.

 Main features:
 📂 Automatic conversion of all files in a specified folder.
-🎨 Support for PNG, JPG, DDS, TGA, and WEBP formats.
+🎨 Support for PNG, JPG, DDS, TGA, WEBP and ICO formats.
 📝 Automatic logging of all conversions and errors in log.txt.
 🔄 Fast processing and a user-friendly interface with colored terminal messages.
 ⚡ Converts WEBP files to other formats and vice versa, with a default quality setting of 90 for WebP.